-All of the British Veterinary Association (BVA)/Kennel Club (KC) Canine Health Schemes are open to dogs of any breed with a summary given of dogs tested to date below.
-Estimated breeding values are only available for breeds where a significant proportion of the population have been tested.
+All the British Veterinary Association (BVA)/KC Health Schemes are open to dogs of any breed with a summary given of dogs tested to date below.
+Estimated breeding values are only available to breeds where a significant proportion of the population have been tested.